-PDI expects about 100 people per day to fill up at the Primo Refill machine.
-The machine has been placed on Sierra Nevada Brewing’s treatment plant property at 13888 Pine Needle Dr., Magalia, CA, 95954.
+PID expects about 100 people per day to fill up at the Primo Refill machine.
+The machine has been placed on Paradise Irrigation District’s treatment plant property at 13888 Pine Needle Dr., Magalia, CA, 95954.

 Fire evacuees can go to the machine and fill up their five-gallon bottles for free.

 “We hope that this refill machine gives evacuees a little peace of mind about finding safe water,” said Sheehan.
 “On behalf of Primo, we are honored to be able to support the community of Paradise.”